 which have been concealed behind many exoteric and well-established fronts.
 In fact AOAS remark that David Icke's attention and efforts have literally blown the seals from the occult world.
 Because of Icke's research and through the popularity

 of his books it is now not unusual for people to recognise and discuss occult matters.
 What was hidden for centuries is now exposed and it is possible for anybody to peer beneath the veil which still covers the world of the occult.
 Of particular

 interest was Icke's work on 'decoding' the sacred symbolism used by many occult groups, particularly in relation to the branding and logos of major world business corporations and societies like the Freemasons.
 Of course Icke's books are not the first

 discursive texts to cover the hidden world of the occult.
 In fact, Icke's work has made popular many of the earlier important scholarly works which are concerned with the general theme of the occult, especially in relation to earlier work by the

 scholar Jordan Maxwell and others and of the classic occult texts by philosophers like Paracelsus, Albertus Magnus and the classic study by Manly P Hall in The Secret Teachings of All Ages.
 The impact which Icke's work has had on the cultural

 and historical recognition of the substance and validity of the occult traditions of the West cannot be overstated.
 It may be said that the common British chap of the 20th century knew little of the history of the occult, was not conversant with

-the great texts of the alchemical schools and did not even suspect that some of his countrymen believed in the efficacy of ritual magic.
-AOAS state that David Icke's influence has been a substrate for the growth and development of the spiriuality
+the great texts of the alchemical schools and did not even suspect that some of his countrymen believed in the efficacy of ritual magick.
+AOAS state that David Icke's influence has been a substrate for the growth and development of the spirituality

 of the Western people in this age.
 Icke has, with real spirit, expressed his outrage at the existence of occult groups, who would carry out human sacrifice for knowledge and advantage and who would traffic with the supernatural agencies sometimes